tonyngmk/iFairScrape/README.md

 ### Description

-Do you often feel that the accumulated hours of downloading files from Blackboard is way too repetitive and wasting too much of your productive time?
+Do you often feel that the accumulated time spent downloading files from Blackboard wastes too much of your productive time?

 Scrape these files programmatically instead!

 *Peek at interface of Selenium:*
 ![Edit the system environment variables](./images/blackboard.gif )